 The National Center on Family Homelessness reports that “A staggering 2.5 million children are now homeless each year in America.”
 This report validates Stacey Dooley's heartfelt homelessness quote.
 Dooley opens our eyes to what homelessness might do to our future if we refuse to do the needful.

-Related: Read up on more info about volunteering at homeless shelters to find out more about how you can help out.
+Related: Read more info about volunteering at homeless shelters to find out more about how you can help out.

 Linda Lingle, an American politician, stands out as the first Republican elected governor in Hawaii since 1962, the first county mayor elected governor in Hawaii, and the first female elected governor in Hawaii who served from 2002 to 2012.
 Before serving as governor, Lingle served as Maui County mayor, council member, and chair of the Hawaii Republican Party.